Operated by the Ladysmith Maritime Society, a registered charity serving the Ladysmith community since 1985

 Saravan

-For many years, the Saravan was used by LMS as a passenger vessel for harbour tours, however was retired in 2009 due to Transport Canada regulations that would require a refit that would alter the vessel’s authenticity.
+For many years, the Saravan was used by LMS as a passenger vessel for harbour tours; however, she had to be retired in 2009 due to Transport Canada regulations that would require a refit that would alter the vessel’s authenticity.
 For the next two years, LMS volunteers again worked to restore the Saravan to her original glory, in time for the 2012 Ladysmith Maritime Festival (now known as the Heritage Boat Festival).

 Great attention was paid to historical detail, for example, obtaining and using authentic old brass from a Vancouver foundry.
 The shipwright and caulker, along with many volunteers, worked steadily on Saravan.
 Some of the work included rewiring, building a new stern, replacing planks, making new deck planks, replacing caulking, removing varnish, installing the tow post, a new bronze propeller and a host of finishing work.

-Come and see the Saravan’s beauty; traditional tug boat colours with her strong timbers stacked to make the stern match the power of ocean swells.
+Saravan's new home is a slip at Telegraph Harbour Marinaon Thetis island.
+Just a short ferry ride from Chemainus, come and see her beauty; traditional tug boat colours with her strong timbers stacked to make the stern match the power of ocean swells.

 Below: Enjoy this lovely video by Shaw TV Nanaimo, showcasing the MV Saravan.
 We hope you enjoy this video, highlighting this beautiful heritage tug boat and beloved member of our fleet!